ryanmcdermott/clean-code-javascript/README.md

 addition.
 That may be great, however it can be bad too.
 Let's imagine a bad
 situation:

-The user clicks the "Purchase", button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
+The user clicks the "Purchase" button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
 Because of a bad network connection, the `purchase` function has to keep retrying the request.
 Now, what if in the meantime the user accidentally clicks "Add to Cart"